Castor oil for hair: Achieve longer and stronger hair

 Cold-pressed castor oil is often considered the most health- and skin-friendly version due to its high nutritional content and anti-inflammatory properties.
 This type of oil works well as a massage oil for the hair or as a moisturizing treatment for dry skin.

-Heat-pressed castor oil, on the other hand, lost some of its beneficial substances during heat treatment, but is still considered effective against hair loss and stimulating hair growth thanks to its high amount of fatty acids.
+Heat-pressed castor oil, on the other hand, loses some of its beneficial substances during heat treatment, but is still considered effective against hair loss and stimulating hair growth thanks to its high amount of fatty acids.

 Castor seeds turn into oil

-What are the benefits of castor oil for hair?
+What does castor oil do for hair?

 Scientific evidence for the effect of castor oil on hair